Logo

 1. Management and control systems

-We expect the supplier to maintain a management system in order to achieve continuous improvements and to ensure compliance with applicable laws and this Supplier Code of Conduct.
+Additionally, we expect the supplier to maintain an appropriate management system in order to ensure compliance with applicable laws and this Supplier Code of Conduct.
 To this end, we in particular expect our suppliers to conduct appropriate trainings of their employees in order to familiarize these with the Expectations and Basic Principles set out in this Supplier Code of Conduct.

 We may verify supplier’s compliance with the Expectations as well as its further commitments and obligations set out in this Supplier Code of Conduct through appropriate control-measures, which may include a self-assessment questionnaire.

-If during the business relationship we or the supplier discover a violation of the Expectations or the Basic Princi-ples set out above that the supplier has causally caused and that has already occurred or is imminent in the business of the supplier (“Violation”), the supplier shall, without undue delay, take appropriate remedial action to prevent, end or minimize the extent of this Violation.
+If during the business relationship the supplier discovers a violation of the Expectations set out above that the supplier has causally caused and that has already occurred or is imminent in the business of the supplier (“Violation”), or there is a suspicion of such a Violation due to actual indications, the supplier has to report this misconduct and the information available to him in this respect to us without undue delay.
+Furthermore, if we or the supplier discover such a Violation, the supplier shall, without undue delay, take appropriate remedial action to prevent, end or minimize the extent of this Violation.
 This also applies if such Violation is identified at a supplier’s contractual partner.

-If the Violation is such that the supplier cannot end it in the foreseeable future, supplier must draw up and imple-ment a concept for ending or minimizing the Violation without undue delay.
+If the Violation is such that the supplier cannot end it in the foreseeable future, supplier has to cooperate with us with regard to drawing up and implement a concept for ending or minimizing the Violation without undue delay.
 The concept must contain a concrete timetable, within which supplier is obliged to implement the developed concept (“Remedial Concept”).
+When fulfilling the aforementioned obligations, due consideration must be given to the protection of business and trade secrets by means of appropriate measures and mandatory legal data protection provisions must be complied with.

-If we or the supplier identify a very serious Violation causally caused by the supplier, we are entitled to unilaterally terminate the business relationship without notice if the supplier fails to remedy the situation within the timetable set in the Remedial Concept and no other remedy can be found despite joint efforts.
-In this case, We will remu-nerate services rendered by the supplier as agreed upon up to the time of termination.
+If we or the supplier identify a very serious Violation causally caused by the supplier, we are entitled to unilaterally terminate the business relationship (all agreements and contracts concluded with the supplier, in particular master supply agreement, project agreement(s) and individual purchase order(s)) without notice if the supplier fails to remedy the situation within the timetable set in the Remedial Concept and no other remedy can be found despite joint efforts.
+This includes the right of each JOYSONQUIN company to unilaterally terminate all agreements and contracts the respective company concluded with the supplier without notice.
+All services provided by the supplier up to the time of termination shall be remunerated by the respective JOYSONQUIN company as agreed.
+Any further contractual or statutory rights of the respective JOYSONQUIN company to extraordinary termination remain unaffected, as do any statutory or contractual rights to compensation.

-This Supplier code of Conduct shall be governed by the laws of the Federal Republic of Germany.
-To the extent permitted by law, the exclusive place of jurisdiction for all disputes arising from and in connection with this Supplier Code of Conduct shall be the registered office of JOYSONQUIN Automotive Systems Germany GmbH.
+This Supplier Code of Conduct shall be governed by the laws of the Federal Republic of Germany, without regard to the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+As far as not otherwise agreed in the Master Supply Agreement, the exclusive place of jurisdiction for all disputes arising from this Supplier Code of Conduct shall be the registered office of JOYSONQUIN.
+However, JOYSONQUIN shall also be entitled to commence legal proceedings at the registered office of the supplier and at any other admissible place of jurisdiction.

-By signing this Supplier Code of Conduct, supplier agrees to be bound by this Supplier Code of Conduct and declares, in addition to any other contractual agreements with JOYSONQUIN, to comply with and except the Expectations, Basic Principles and control-mechanisms and sanctions as set out herein.
+By accepting this Supplier Code of Conduct, supplier agrees to be bound by this Supplier Code of Conduct and declares, in addition to any other contractual agreements with JOYSONQUIN, to comply with and accept the Expectations, Basic Principles, control-mechanisms and sanctions and other obligations as set out herein.

 Data protection information on the supplier portal (Mandatory)